sajid-mohamed/cppVrepLKAS/README.md

 ```
 export CLANG="$(root)/clang+llvm-9.0.0-x86_64-linux-gnu-ubuntu-18.04/bin/clang"
 ```
-Alternatively, you can set the paths in `paths.sh` and then source paths
+Alternatively, you can set the paths in `paths.sh` and then source paths.
+Do not forget to include `export` command in the description here.
 ```
 cd $(IMACSROOT)
 source paths.sh